CartoDB/cartodb/doc/developer-center/import-api/guides/03-standard-tables.md

 quoted_fields_guessing | A boolean indicating whether type guessing of CSV fields inside double quotes is enabled for the data import. content_guessing | A boolean indicating whether content guessing and automatic geocoding is enabled for the data import. create_visualization | A boolean indicating whether the import process will create a map automatically or not.
 Its value corresponds to the import option `create_vis` chosen by the user. visualization_id | A unique identifier for the map created in the import process.
-Only applies if `created_visualization` is set to `true`. user_defined_limits | Internal usage for user limits. get_error_text | This element contains an error description to be outputted in case of a failure during the import process.
+Only applies if `create_visualization` is set to `true`. user_defined_limits | Internal usage for user limits. get_error_text | This element contains an error description to be outputted in case of a failure during the import process.
 It contains  the error title and description, its source (`user` or `cartodb`), and troubleshooting details. display_name | Similar to `table_name`.
 For `url` uploads, it shows the name of the file.
 Otherwise, it shows the import id.